ferrovac/libraries/README.md

 # LSC-Libraries
 Repository of all Arduino libraries used to write firmware for the LSC controller.
 This is very much a work in progress.
-Most of the libraries are not completed and we are currently working on proper documentation.
+Most of the libraries are not completed, and we are currently working on proper documentation.

+##Current State of the Project:

+Please note that the libraries in this repository are in the early stages of development.
+They are not yet polished or optimized and require substantial work to reach full maturity.
+At this stage, consider the repository as providing a "skeleton" of what the finished product will be.
+Despite this, the libraries are functional and can be useful for a variety of applications even now.

+##Intended Use:

+While we continue to refine and enhance the libraries, we encourage users to explore and utilize them in their current form, keeping in mind the developmental nature of this project.
+These libraries may be particularly useful for those looking for a starting point or basic implementations for their own projects related to the LSC controller.

+##Contributions Welcome:

+As we work towards completing and polishing these libraries, we welcome contributions from the community.
+Whether it's by providing feedback, reporting issues, or contributing code

 # Project Licensing